 MED: Talent uses a condensate trap to freeze the solution in the flask.

-MED: Talent fixes the flask to the iron support.
+. {Comment: This shot was not filmed}

 MED: Talent uses the conduit (tipped with a needle) to vacuumize and inject nitrogen into the reaction mixture.
 TEXT: #9 needle; Inner diameter: 0.65 mm; Outer diameter: 0.9 mm.